puppetlabs/packaging/README.md

 access to the builders.
 They do require being on the local network - the jenkins instance that performs package builds is an internal server only, accessible when connected via VPN or on-site.
 The jenkins tasks enable the packaging repo to kick off packaging builds on a remote jenkins slave.
-They work in a similar way to the :remote tasks, but with a few key differences.
-The jenkins tasks transmit information to a jenkins coordinator, which handles the rest.
+There are two workflows of jenkins tasks in the packaging repo.
+The first workflow, which is used for creating individual platform packages on jenkins (e.g. creating a deb with pl:jenkins:deb) relies on a job that exists on a remote jenkins server.
+The tasks transmit information to the jenkins job, which handles the rest.
 The data passed are the following:

 1) $PROJECT\_BUNDLE - a tar.gz of a git-bundle from HEAD of the current
 project, which is cloned on the builder to set up a duplicate of this